ZachHembree/BuildVision2/BuildVision2/Data/Scripts/BuildVision2/API/README.md

 ## Build Vision API
-The Build Vision client API is used to allow other mods to limited access to its current state.
+The Build Vision client API is used to allow other mods limited access to its current state.
 At the moment the following information can be retrieved:

- - Whether the menu is open
+ - Menu state (Open/Closed)
  - Menu mode (Peek/Control/Copy)
  - Current target block as an IMyTerminalBlock

 ## Usage
-The client for this mod is a self-contained session component; to use it you must place the **BvClientAPI.cs** file from this repo in **/{ModName}/Data/Scripts/{ModName}** and call ```BvApiClient.Init(string modName)``` from your main class.
+The client for this mod is a self-contained session component; to use it you must place the **BvAPIClient.cs** file from this repo in **/{ModName}/Data/Scripts/{ModName}** and call ```BvApiClient.Init(string modName)``` from your main class.
 To ensure your client registers properly and that any debug messages generated actually make sense, you must pass in a *unique* string, preferably the name of your mod.

 **Example:**
 ```csharp